jrkerns/pylinac/docs/source/vmat_docs.rst

     my_drgs.analyze(roi_config=custom_roi_config)
     my_drgs.plot_analyzed_image()

-Customizing the ROI posisition on DRCS
+Customizing the ROI position on DRCS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To change the position of the ROI segments or change the number of ROI, use a custom ROI config dictionary and pass it to the ``analyze`` method.